We could have struck Balakot from India if we had Rafale: Rajnath Singh

 Mumbai, Oct 15: Defence Minister Rajnath Singh on Monday said had India possessed Rafale fighter jets earlier the IAF would not have needed to enter Balakot in Pakistan to hit the terror camps.

-Addressing a poll rally for BJP's Mira Bhayander nominee Narendra Mehta in Maharashtra's Thane district neighbouring Mumbai, Singh defended performing ''shastra puja" while taking delivery of the first Rafale jet in France recently.
+Addressing a poll rally for BJP's Mira Bhayander nominee Narendra Mehta in Maharashtra's Thane district neighbouring Mumbai, Singh defended performing ''Shastra puja" while taking delivery of the first Rafale jet in France recently.

 "Had we possessed Rafale fighter jets we would not have required to enter Balakot and launch a strike.
 We could have struck at Balakot while sitting in India," he said.